dclong/blog/outdated/content/2009-11-01-macro-in-sas.markdown

 Author: Ben Chuanlong Du

 **
-Things on this page are
-fragmentary and immature notes/thoughts of the author.
-It is not meant to readers
-but rather for convenient reference of the author and future improvement.
+Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
+Please look for better alternatives.
 **

 [Here](https://bitbucket.org/dclong/sas_learn/src/) are some examples for SAS macro.